dylan-lang/opendylan/documentation/hacker-guide/source/glossary.rst

 component
    a native DLL or EXE file.

+DFMC
+  the Dylan Flow Machine Compiler, the intermediate representation on which type inference and optimization (dispatch, inline, dynamic extent, common subexpression elimination) is done.
+Source of data and control flow elements is in *dfmc/flow-graph*.

 execution context
    the compiler-derived information about a process, such as the namespaces of known runtime components, installed definitions, etc.
    Initialized from the compilation contexts of the preloaded runtime components and subsequently updated by interactive execution.

+HARP
+  Harlequin Abstract RISC Machine, the native back-end of Open Dylan.
+  On this representation register allocation etc is done: input DFM,
+  output: assembly.
+Source is in *harp* subdirectory.

 interactive execution
    a mechanism for exploratory programming by which the user can